Sometimes it is possible that the connection to Wi-Fi is disturbed. Read our tips below on how to resolve this.

 Reinstall the app

 Sometimes reinstalling our Energy App can help fix issues while connecting devices.
-Please make sure to accept all requests for permissions in the app, this way the app is able to connect to the Energy devices your are trying to connect.
+Please make sure to accept all requests for permissions in the app, this way the app is able to connect to the Energy devices you are trying to connect.

 'No Internet connection available' message during device setup